tsmooth3/homeiota/iot.pumpmon/README.md

 Pump Monitor for Home IoT System

-This component is a Python-based monitor for well pump devices, designed to run on microcontrollers compatible with CircuitPython.
+This component is a Python-based monitor for well pump devices, designed to run on microcontrollers compatible with CircuitPython, such as the ESP32-C3, ESP32-S3, or RP2040 (e.g., Raspberry Pi Pico W, Adafruit Feather RP2040).
 It measures current draw, detects pump activity, and reports status to a central API and Slack.

 ## Features
 - Reads analog current sensor to detect pump on/off and running state